 Third-party audits will often explore specific parts of the medical record looking for disagreements in the documentation.
 As an example of such a disagreement, consider a past medical history and ROS showing all systems to be “negative” while the active medication and/or problem lists suggest otherwise.
-Or a past ocular history as “negative” despite cataract surgery being documented elsewhere in the record.
+Or, a past ocular history as “negative” despite cataract surgery being documented elsewhere in the record.

-It’s best to avoid those questions completely by making sure that all elements of the record are in agreement prior to signing the encounter.
+It is best to avoid those questions completely by making sure that all elements of the record are in agreement prior to signing the encounter.